justeat/JustEat.RecruitmentTest/README.md

 JUST EAT has a public API available at [http://api-interview.just-eat.com/](http://api-interview.just-eat.com/) that you can use to get restaurant information, including restaurant details and delivery information.

-As an example, [http://api-interview.just-eat.com/retstaurants?q=se19](http://api-interview.just-eat.com/retstaurants?q=se19) returns a list of restaurants that deliver to SE19, including some basic restaurant information.
+As an example, [http://api-interview.just-eat.com/retstaurants?q=se19](http://api-interview.just-eat.com/retstaurants?q=se19) returns a list of restaurants that deliver to the outcode SE19, including some basic restaurant information.

 The API requires you specify a set of valid request headers.